borisdev/cpal-llm-chain-demo/README.md

 The CPAL chain is my code contribution to Langchain.

-Below is a conceptual overview of the CPAL chain and a small demo of how it can be used to build applications around the concept of "project planning as code".

-## What is a Langchain chain?

-A Langchain chain is a composable application interface to a LLM.
+A chain within the Langchain library is a type of composable application interface to a LLM.
 As an analogy, just as SaaS required building composable interfaces to cloud databases, the new wave of Inference as a Service (IaaS) requires building composable application interfaces to cloud LLMs.
 In a sense, Langchain chains are like views in Django/Flask/FastAPI.

+Below is a conceptual overview of the CPAL chain and a small demo of how it can be used to build applications around the concept of "project planning as code".

+# CPAL chain

+A CPAL chain allows a user to ask hypothetical questions about a causal narrative.
+Without the CPAL chain's interface the LLM would still be able to answer such hypothetical questions but it would hallucinate more frequently than otherwise because its answers are not constrained by a causal structure.

 ## What is the difference between CPAL and PAL?